mks0601/V2V-PoseNet_RELEASE/README.md

 * There are some optional configurations you can adjust in the config.lua.
 * You have to convert the `.png` images of the ICVL and NYU dataset to the `.bin` files by running the code from `data` folder.
 * The directory where you have to put the dataset files and computed centers of each frame is defined in `src/data/dataset_name/data.lua`
+* Visualization code is finally uploaded!
+You have to prepare 'result_pixel.txt' for each dataset.
+Each row of the result file has to contain the pixel coordinates of x, y and depth of all joints (i.e, x1 y1 z1 x2 y2 z2 ...).
+Then run pixel2world script and run draw_DB.m

 # Dataset
 We trained and tested our model on the four 3D hand pose estimation and one 3D human pose estimation datasets.